 The cupcake in this recipe is tender, moist and has just a hint of cinnamon flavor.
 Further more, the combination of brown and white sugar definitely gives it that quintessential cannoli shell flavor.

-Lastly, just to make this Cannoli Cupcake Recipe totally irresistible (and messy to eat! lol) you need to dip it in melted chocolate!
+Lastly, just to make this Cannoli Cupcakes Recipe totally irresistible (and messy to eat! lol) you need to dip it in melted chocolate!

 Tips for making Chocolate Dipped Cannoli Cupcakes

-This is a relatively easy recipe to make but here are a few tips to avoid those typical Cannoli Cupcake pitfalls. lol!
+This is a relatively easy recipe to make but here are a few tips to avoid those typical Cannoli Cupcakes pitfalls. lol!

 First, I’m going to share my method for “How to fill your cupcake”.
-There is certainly more than one way to do this however this is just how I like to do it.
+There is certainly more than one way to do this.

 Once you have all of your cupcakes hollowed out just place your filling in a pastry bag or zip lock baggie with a corner cut.
 Then you’re ready to fill and pipe your Cannoli Cream Filling/Frosting.